w3c/trace-context/spec/30-processing-model.md

   values.
 If parsing fails, the tracing system creates a new `traceparent` header and removes all entries from `tracestate`.

-3. If the tracer supports the version number it validates `trace-id` and `parent-id`.
+3. If the tracer supports the version number, it validates `trace-id` and `parent-id`.
    - If either `trace-id`, `parent-id` or `flags`  are invalid,  the tracer creates a new `traceparent` header and removes all entries from `tracestate`.